CATEM1NAL/APyday-2/FAQ.md

 ### Those are some weird numbers.
 I was leaning into PAYDAY 2's playing card motif, so the perks and skills add up to 21 each (52 total).

-## The mod is too hard!
-Go to `Options > Mod Options > Criminal Dawn` and you can change the difficulty cap.
-The difficulty increases towards the cap as you progress through a run and receive items.

-## I don't like the mutators.
-Go to `Options > Mod Options > Criminal Dawn` and you can change the mutator mode.
-There are four options:
-- **Off:** No random mutators will generate.
-Friendly Fire (Hard+) and Winters' Shields (Death Wish+) will still be enabled.
-- **On:** Number of mutators will scale with heist number (1 mutator for first heist, 2 for second heist, etc).
-- **On + Scaling (default):** Number of mutators will also scale with items received in the same way as difficulty.
-- **Inverted Scaling:** Number of mutators will start maxed out (based on difficulty setting), but decrease as you receive items.

 ## Can I get a list of gameplay changes this mod makes?
 Coming in v0.6.0 (not currently live):
 - **Kickstarter** is guaranteed to repair drills on melee (50% chance in vanilla).